Vaccines and reopening: What might happen in the next few months?

 The reopening schedule is a matter of speculation.
 However, allowing for three- to four-week gaps, perhaps non-food retail and personal services like hairdressing would return in May, along with outdoor dining and a further easing of travel restrictions within Ireland.

-Best-case/worst-case scenarios: On vaccinations, the expected arrival of the one-shot Johnson&Johnson vaccine, and the possible appearance of another vaccine called Curevac do point to the possibility of faster progress.
+Best-case/worst-case scenario: On vaccinations, the expected arrival of the one-shot Johnson&Johnson vaccine, and the possible appearance of another vaccine called Curevac do point to the possibility of faster progress.

 Ireland may also get access to more supplies under the EU programme – hesitancy in some other countries on the AstraZeneca vaccine could provide an opportunity for Ireland to buy more and the EU commission continues to negotiate with other suppliers.